nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide

 ## What is Duke?
-Duke (Keanu Reeves!) is your personal chatbot assistant.
+Duke (Keanu Reeves!) is your personal taskbot assistant.
 He helps you organize your life.
 The application uses a command line interface (CLI) to keep a record of your tasks.
+Your task list is saved automatically, and Duke shows you your list whenever you restart the application.
-Duke remembers todos, deadlines and events, so that you don't have to.
+Duke remembers your tasks, so that you don't have to.

 ## Features
-* Add tasks
+1. Add tasks
-* Delete tasks
+1. Delete tasks
-* Mark tasks as completed
+1. Mark tasks as completed
-* Tag tasks
+1. Tag tasks
-* Search for tasks
+1. Search for tasks
-* List all tasks
+1. List all tasks
+1. Exit application

 ### Add task
-Description of feature.

-### `add taskName` - Describe action

-Describe action and its outcome.

-Example of usage:

-`keyword (optional arguments)`

-Expected outcome:

-`outcome`
+There are three types of tasks you can add.
+Todos, Deadlines and Events.

+* `todo take out trash` - Adds a todo to the list.
+* `deadline CS2103 IP /by 21/09/2019 1900` - Adds a deadline to the list
+* `event birthday surprise /at 10/10/2019 2000 - 10/10/2019 2359` - Adds an event to the list

+### Delete task
+`delete 2` - Removes second task from the list

+### Mark task as completed
+`done 1` - Marks first task as done

+### Tag task
+`tag 1 #housework` - Adds the tag 'housework' to the task

+### Search for tasks
+`find CS2103` - Displays list of tasks that match the keyword 'CS2103'

+### List all tasks
+`list` - Displays all your tasks

+### Exit
+`bye` - Saves your tasks and exits the application

+## Todo
+1. Beautify UI
+1. Write more tests
+1. Have a reminder function